consensus-enterprises/ansible-role-aegir/README.md

 ## Role Tasks

-This role provides a task to generate and print a one-time login link for the installed Aegir system.
+This role provides some stand-alone tasks to:

+* Generate and print a one-time login link for the installed Aegir system;
+* Override the Drush Binary with an alternative from the source repo.

 See the Example Playbook, below.

 ## Dependencies